alexanderenrique/alexanderenrique.github.io/src/microelectronics/pump_monitor_module.md

 ## Pump module hardware:
 - ATtiny 3216
+  - Takes all the analog inputs, the I2C from the acceperometer and converts to SPI that the screen ESP can poll from.
 - 3.5mm female headphone jack
 - Resistors, capacitors, etc.
 - CT sensor sct-013-000